rdegges/rdegges-blog/articles/2011/building-a-better-body.md

-% Building a Better Body
+Title: Building a Better Body
-%
+Date: 2011-04-04 01:38
-%
+Author: Randall Degges

-# Building a Better Body
+Tags: fitness

 Since last October I've been trying to build a better body.
 In September, I was somewhere near 300lbs and extremely out of shape.
 In October I started